kjcamann/csd-mirror/README.rst

 How do I install CSD?
 =====================

 CSD is a header-only library, so there is little to do.
+The one exception is if you enable assertions in the library by ``#define``\ ing ``CSG_DEBUG_LEVEL`` to ``1`` via the C preprocessor; in that case, the library will emit calls to an ``extern "C"`` free function called ``csg_assert_function`` which you must provide to the linker.
+No default definition is provided because the "weak linkage" concept is not portable to Windows.
+See the ``driver.cpp`` file in the test suite for an example of a simple assertion function that prints to stderr, then calls `std::terminate <https://en.cppreference.com/w/cpp/error/terminate>`_.

 The included CMake build system is only needed to build the test suite and the Sphinx documentation, but it does include an ``install`` target which will copy the CSD headers, if you wish to use that.
 To build the Sphinx documentation, you must also install `doxygen <https://www.doxygen.org>`_, `breathe <https://breathe.readthedocs.io>`_, the `"Read the Docs" Sphinx theme <https://sphinx-rtd-theme.readthedocs.io/en/latest>`_, and `Sphinx itself <https://www.sphinx-doc.org/en/stable/>`_.
 Building the test suite will use CMake's `ExternalProject <https://cmake.org/cmake/help/latest/module/ExternalProject.html>`_ command to fetch the `Catch2 <https://github.com/catchorg/Catch2>`_ unit testing framework from Github, so it requires an Internet connection.

 .. csd-readme-include-end